Are there alternatives to 12-Step treatment?

 What if I don’t know what my goals are — just that there seems to be a problem?

 That’s fine, and a great place to start.
 We’ll focus on your life — not anyone else’s standard.
 And we’ll work together to determine what approach to substance use work gives you the best outcome.

 Doesn’t Harm Reduction just encourage more substance use?

 Harm Reduction encourages you to take an honest look at the effects of your substance use by recognizing where and when the behavior’s risk is too high.
 This type of work encourages you to use your own agency and decision-making from situation to situation, so that you get to decide and follow the wisest behavior for yourself — whether that be using in moderation or refraining from use entirely — in any given situation.

 What’s the goal?

 The goal is for you to form a healthy relationship between yourself and any drugs or alcohol you might use, so that your life can proceed with a minimum of harm.
 And so that you always know that you have agency over your own life.

+I’ve been using Harm Reduction therapy for 15 years to achieve positive results for many clients, and I’ve been teaching these techniques to student and early-career therapists.
 If you’re curious about how Harm Reduction therapy might help your particular situation and goals, email or call me at 415/820-1590 for a FREE consultation.